The Philadelphia Chapter of

 West Chester, Pennsylvania

-From January 2005 until his appointment, Mr. de Ladoucette was the Group Chief Financial Officer of Egis, based in Saint Quentin en Yvelines, France.
-The company is an international player in construction engineering and mobility services.
+From January 2005 until his appointment, Mr. de Ladoucette served as the Group Chief Financial Officer of Egis, based in Saint Quentin en Yvelines, France.
+The company was an international player in construction engineering and mobility services.
 He joined the Egis Executive Committee in 2006.
-In 2004, he served at CEO Advisor for C3D, a Caisse de Dépôts subsidiary, in charge of M&A strategy.
+In 2004, he served as CEO Advisor for C3D, a Caisse de Dépôts subsidiary, in charge of M&A strategy.
 From April 1994 through December 2003, he was Executive Director of M&A for UBS Investment Banking in London, where he led M&A transactions in services, mining, retail, construction, and infrastructure in Europe, Asia, and Latin America, including acquisitions of listed companies in France and the UK.
-From March 1989 - August 1992, he worked in Fixed Income Sales and Trading at Barclays Bank in London.
-In July 1987, he served as the Commercial Attaché for French export development with the French Trade Offices in Shanghai (PRC) and then, Seoul, South Korea.
+From March 1989 to August 1992, he worked in Fixed Income Sales and Trading at Barclays Bank in London.
+In July 1987, he served as the Commercial Attaché for French export development with the French Trade Offices in Shanghai (PRC) and later in Seoul, South Korea.

-Mr. de Ladoucette is a graduate of EM Lyon Business School and received his MBA from the University of California, Los Angeles.
+Mr. de Ladoucette graduated from EM Lyon Business School and received his MBA from the University of California, Los Angeles.

 “Working together to better nourish and protect the planet.”